Re Drummond Wren

 Re Drummond Wren [1945] O.R.
 778 (Ont.
 H.C.) is a decision by the Ontario High Court, presided by Justice Mackay, regarding the validity of a racially motivated restrictive covenant.
-The Workers' Educational Association purchased the lot in East York.
-The covenant prohibited the land to be sold to "Jews, or persons of objectionable nationality".
+The Workers' Educational Association purchased a lot in East York.
+The covenant prohibited the land from being sold to "Jews, or persons of objectionable nationality".
 Drummond Wren brought forward an action to have the restrictive covenant declared invalid.
 Wren was the general secretary of the Workers' Educational Association.
 He was represented by John Cartwright and Irving Himel.
 J. M. Bennett appeared as legal counsel for the Canadian Jewish Congress, assisted by Bora Laskin, Jacob Finkelman, and Charles Dubin.

 Ruling

 Justice Mackay found the covenant to be invalid as a violation of public policy.
 He cited the recent signing of the United Nations Charter by the United Nations, to which Canada was a signatory, as a determining factor for public policy.
 He went on to state:

 "...It appears to me to be a moral duty, at least, to lend aid to all forces of cohesion, and similarly to repel all fissiparous tendencies which would imperil national unity..."